These are all normal emotional thoughts every new client has, You are not alone!

 General Public “LEEDS” Understanding

 Most people have heard the acronym “LEEDS” thanks to their marketing efforts, but most people have no true understanding of the LEEDS program or levels of the program.
-The average conception is that by achieving a LEEDS certification somehow means they are doing their part to save the plant.
+The average conception is that achieving a LEEDS certification somehow means they are doing their part to save the plant.
 We don’t argue this but we know you can “do your part” without “LEEDS as long as you have the right architect.

 The LEEDS program certification is not overly important to us as a general contractor, what is important to us is Sustainable Design.